pradipNP/python-assignments-tutedude/README.md

 # Python Assignments – Tutedude

-This repository contains my solutions for the **Tutedude Python Course Assignments**
+This repository contains my solutions for the **Tutedude Python Course Assignments**.
+Each folder corresponds to a specific assignment module, and inside you’ll find separate tasks with Python scripts.

 ---